-Some agencies, by contrast, have not adopted the appellate review model.
-155 Instead, they allow for the introduction of new evidence on appeal and, in essence, conduct a trial de novo.
+But, at least so far as the submission of new evidence is concerned, some agencies have not adopted the appellate review model at all.
+Instead, they allow for the introduction of new evidence on appeal and, in essence, conduct a trial de novo.
 The USCIS is a classic example, where the current regulations allow for a trial de novo on appeal.
 In December 2019, however, USCIS filed a notice and sought public comment on changes to its scope and standard of review.
-156 In that notice, the agency proposed to only allow new evidence on appeal that was not reasonably available in the hearing-level adjudication and to review discretionary decisions for abuse of discretion.
+In that notice, the agency proposed to only allow new evidence on appeal that was not reasonably available in the hearing-level adjudication and to review discretionary decisions for abuse of discretion.
+Another example (allowing for some qualifications) is the BVA.